 A higher-than-expected reading is bullish for the stock market but bearish for the bond market, and the opposite is true.
-When the ISM Manufacturing Index is greater than expected, it bodes well for the stock market because it indicates healthy economic growth, which translates to higher corporate profits.
+When the index is greater than expected, it bodes well for the stock market because it indicates healthy economic growth, which translates to higher corporate profits.

-For each activity, a diffusion index is calculated, as follows:
+For each economic activity indicator, a diffusion index is calculated, as follows:

 % Positive Responses + ½ * (% Neutral Responses)

-For the ISM Manufacturing Index, the calculation involves an equal-weighted summation of diffusion indexes of five seasonally-adjusted components:
+For the ISM Manufacturing Index, the calculation involves a 20% equally weighted summation of diffusion indexes of these five components: